Ssssssuuunny/aelin/README.md

 ### create-image-cache.sh

 #### Description
-This tool creates thumbnails for each jp2 file in a given directory, resizing it to 1000x1000 pixels, stripping metadata, using place interlacing to create progressive jpegs, applying slight blur, and compressing it to a reasonable size with a high quality.
+This tool creates thumbnails for each jp2 file in a given directory using multiple threads (default 4), resizing it to 1000x1000 pixels, stripping metadata, using place interlacing to create progressive jpegs, applying slight blur, and compressing it to a reasonable size with a high quality.
+Those that have had a corresponding thumbnail will be skipped.

 #### Usage
 ```bash